How we select topics

 - healthcare topics - NHS England

-- public health topics - Department of Health and Public Health England
+- public health topics - Department of Health and Social Care and Public Health England

-- social care topics - Department of Health and Department for Education.
+- social care topics - Department of Health and Social Care and Department

 They also refer a small number of new topics to us.